Friends: Season 2

 Rachel greets Ross at the airport only to discover that he has returned with Julie (Lauren Tom), someone he knew from graduate school.
 Rachel's attempts to tell Ross that she loves him initially mirror his failed attempts in the first season.
 After he breaks up with Julie for Rachel, friction between them develops when Rachel discovers Ross's list of the cons of dating her.
-They eventually begin a relationship after Rachel sees an old home video from her and Monica's prom night and realizes Ross was going to stand in for her prom date who nearly stood her up.
+They eventually begin a relationship after Rachel sees an old home video from her and Monica's prom night and realizes Ross was going to stand in for her prom date Chip Matthews (Dan Gauthier) who nearly stood her up.

 Monica is promoted to head chef at the Iridium restaurant, then gets fired for accepting gifts from a supplier, which is against company policy.
 Needing money, she is forced to take an embarrassing job as a waitress at a 1950s-style diner.
 She begins dating Richard Burke (Tom Selleck), a recently divorced family friend who is 21 years her senior.
 They eventually break up when Monica realizes that Richard, already a father, does not want more children.
 Joey is cast in a fictional version of the soap opera, Days of Our Lives as neurosurgeon Dr. Drake Ramoray.
-He moves out of his and Chandler's apartment, forcing Chandler to get a new roommate, Eddie (Adam Goldberg).
+He moves out of his and Chandler's apartment, forcing Chandler to get a new roommate, Eddie Menuek (Adam Goldberg).

 However, Eddie is annoying and somewhat deranged.
-When Joey claims in a soap opera magazine interview that he writes many of his own lines, offending the show's writer, his character is killed off.
+When Joey claims in a soap opera magazine interview that he writes many of his own lines, offending the show's writer (James E. Reilly), his character is killed off.
 No longer able to afford his expensive new apartment, Joey moves back in with Chandler, kicking Eddie out in the process.
 In the season finale, Chandler talks to an anonymous woman in an online chat room.
 When they agree to meet in person, the woman turns out to be Janice.